garciatroisi/multisig-wallet/README.md

 ## Description

-This smart contract implements a Multisig wallet on the Ethereum blockchain.
+This smart contract implements a Multisig wallet.
 It allows a group of addresses to approve and execute fund transfers from the wallet.

 ## Features